This accessibility statement applies to the Respond to your letter website.

 We know some parts of this website aren’t fully accessible, as:

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille you can contact us by:
+Contact us if you need information about this website in a different format, such as accessible PDF, large print, easy read, audio recording or braille.
+We’ll consider your request and get back to you within 5 working days.

 Email: accessibility@nhsbsa.nhs.uk